 form potential questions and responses!

-#5) How to Determine Your Sample for Your Survey
+#5) How to Determine Your Sample

 In order to properly analyze the results of your survey, you need a good sample size.